-Since January 2006, neither the Company, nor its parent or any of its subsidiaries was a party to a transaction with a related party that was material to the Company or the related party, or any transaction that was unusual in its nature or conditions, involving goods, services, or tangible or intangible assets, nor is any such transaction presently proposed.
-During the same period, neither the Company, nor its parent or any of its subsidiaries made any loans to or for the benefit of any related party.
-For purposes of the foregoing, "related party" refers to:
+Since January 2007, neither the Company nor any of its subsidiaries was a party to a transaction with a related party that was material to the Company or the related party, or any transaction that was unusual in its nature or conditions, involving goods, services, or tangible or intangible assets, nor is any such transaction presently proposed.
+During the same period, neither the Company nor any of its subsidiaries made any loans to or for the benefit of any related party.
+For purposes of the foregoing, "related party" has the meaning ascribed to it in Item 7.B of Form 20-F.